rosieli5/rosieli5.github.io/_pages/about.md

 Education
 ------
 - Ph.D. in Financial Economics, Yale University, 2019–2025 (Expectd), Advisor: Professor [Bryan Kelly](https://www.bryankellyacademic.org/)
-- M.S. in Financial Mathematics, The University of Chicago, 2016–2017, Advisor: Professor [Dacheng Xiu](https://dachxiu.chicagobooth.edu/)
+- M.S. in Financial Mathematics, The University of Chicago, 2016–2017
 - B.A. in Economics, Huazhong University of Science and Technology, 2012 - 2016

 Work Experience